RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Release Notes/What's New v1.10.0.md

 You can add, rename and remove tags in the Tags filter panel.

+The Tags filter should be visible.
+You can toggle it via Menu > View > Tags

 ## Others

 * Add support for ComfyUI workflows in JPEG files
 * Fixed errors reading Seed values larger than max INT
+* Fixed issues with Remove folders in Folder panel